Biden's legacy: Far-reaching accomplishments that didn't translate into political support

 The CHIPS and Science Act provided $52 billion to build factories and create institutions to make computer chips domestically, ensuring that the U.S. would have access to the most advanced semiconductors needed to power economic growth and maintain national security.
 There was also the Inflation Reduction Act, which provided incentives to shift away from fossil fuels and enabled Medicare to negotiate drug prices.

-Biden also sought to compete more aggressively with China and rebuild alliances such as NATO.
-He completed the U.S. withdrawal from Afghanistan that resulted in the death of 13 U.S. service members, an effort that was widely criticized.
+Biden also sought to compete more aggressively with China, rebuild alliances such as NATO and completed the U.S. withdrawal from Afghanistan that resulted in the death of 13 U.S. service members.

-He also found himself embroiled in a series of global conflicts that exposed further domestic divisions.

 Russia’s invasion of Ukraine in early 2022 worsened inflation as Trump and other Republicans questioned the value of military aid to the Ukrainians.
 Hamas’ Oct.
-7, 2023, attack in Israel sparked a war that showed divisions within the Democratic party over whether the United States should continue to support Israel as tens of thousands of Palestinians died in months of counterattacks.
+7, 2023 attack in Israel sparked a war that showed divisions within the Democratic party about whether the United States should continue to support Israel as tens of thousands of Palestinians died in months of counterattacks.
+The president was also criticized over illegal border crossings at the southern border with Mexico.

-Biden privately lectured aides to focus not on differences when listening to the public but to search for agreement.
-He hewed to the ideal of bipartisanship even when Democrats broke with the GOP.

-And yet, just days before he dropped out of the race, Biden felt that his work was not done and his legacy incomplete.

-“I’ve got to finish this job,” he told reporters after a NATO summit.

-But the size of the stakes and the fear of a Biden loss resulted in a bet by Democrats that the tasks he began could best be completed by a younger generation.
+Yet it was the size of the stakes and the fear of a Biden loss that prevailed, resulting in a bet by Democrats that the tasks he began could best be completed by a younger generation.

-“History will be kinder to him that voters were at the end,” Axelrod said.
+“History will be kinder to him than voters were at the end,” Axelrod said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.